LimeSurvey/surveypress/readme.txt

 = Which version of LimeSurvey is supported? =

-Currently, this plugin supports LimeSurvey version 1.9x and below.
+Currently, this plugin supports LimeSurvey version 1.9x and below(i.e. every stable version!).

 = I can't get this plugin installed! =

-Please read 'Installation' and 'How to use' section above very carefully.
+Please read 'Installation' tab and 'How to use' section in 'Other Notes' tab above very carefully.

 = Users are not getting imported.
 What could be the problem? =